Mental Health Courses

 - Providing support to family members and carers

-- Helping people to understand their illness
+- Helping people to understand their condition

 - Coping with symptoms and making positive lifestyle changes